AlinaWan/ok-garmin-nvidia/README.md

 # OK Garmin NVIDIA Commands

-A small, quick script created in a short amount of time that lets you use **“OK Garmin” voice commands** to trigger **NVIDIA-related actions** on your PC.
+A small, silly script created in a few minutes that lets you use **“OK Garmin” voice commands** to trigger **NVIDIA-related actions** on your PC.

 Instead of controlling a Garmin dashcam, this script listens for commands and executes keypresses for NVIDIA tasks.